-Want to save the elephants and the planet?
-Here’s how:
+Want to save the planet?
+Here’s how sustainability and fashion come together.

 Are you saddened, overwhelmed and unsure what to do when you see headlines about the destruction of the environment?
 You may be inspired to take action but don’t know where to start.
 I think it’s really hard to live with the fact that you know environmental destruction, habitat loss, polluted oceans are happening BUT you don’t know what do in your everyday life to make a difference.
 Especially if the issue is halfway around the world.
 If you really want to save the planet, rainforest, elephants, it can seem so esoteric, far away and impossible.

 I think about this A LOT.
 Here are some ways to save the – fill in the blank – and you can do it starting with your closet!

-So on Earth Day 2018, here’s how to save the planet with your clothes:
+So on Earth Day each year and beyond, here’s how to save the planet with your clothes:

 Save the rainforest – None of us wants the tree from a rainforest on our backs.
 Avoid buying new clothes made from cellulose – rayon (aka viscose), lycocell, and/or modal.
 Avoid fast fashion brands as those clothes are typically made from rayon blends.
 These fabrics come from trees that are probably old growth rainforests.
 Another problem is the process is inefficient and more than 50% of the tree is lost in the process.

 “More than 70 million trees from Indonesia, Canada, and Brazil are logged every year and turned into cellulosic fabric.”